 4. ENVIRONMENTAL VALUES AND MANAGEMENT OF IMPACTS

-This section should address all elements of the environment, (such as land, water, nature conservation, cultural heritage, social and economic, air, noise, waste, transport and traffic and hazards and risk) in the vicinity of the Project (the study area) in a way that is comprehensive and clear.
+This section should address all elements of the environment, (such as land, water, nature conservation, cultural heritage, social and economic, air, noise, waste, transport and traffic and hazards and risk) in a way that is comprehensive and clear.